masinger/Gossip4Net/README.md

 ```

 ### Request body
-Parameter values without an attribute will be serialized and send using the request body.
+Parameter values without an attribute will be serialized and sent using the request body.

 ```csharp
 public class Person {